YitianShi/MetaIsaacGrasp/README.md

-# MetaIsaacGrasp: IsaacLab for Supersed / Reinforcement learning
+# MetaIsaacGrasp: IsaacLab for Supervised / Reinforcement learning

 A test-bench for grasp learning including: